tolgee/documentation/blog/2023-04-21-free-software-localization.md

 image: '/img/blog/free-localization/painless_localization.png'

-description: 'With Tolgee localization platform and its own integration libraries, you can quickly and easily translate your software into multiple languages, allowing you to reach a truly global market.'
+description: 'With Tolgee localization platform and its integration libraries, you can easily translate your software into multiple languages and reach the global market.'

 tags: [localization, i18n, translation]
 ---